getsentry/rfcs/text/0116-sentry-semantic-conventions.md

 This RFC proposes adding semantic conventions that behave exactly like OpenTelemetry's semantic conventions.
 Each signal will get a new `attributes` field that is dictionary of key value pairs.
 For purposes of backwards comptability, this field can also be called `data` (means it can be instantly adopted for breadcrumbs and spans), but new signals like crons should use `attributes`.

-For the purposes of rollout, we recommend this field is adopted by spans, metrics (DDM), and breadcrumbs first, and then adopted by crons after it has been further validated given there is no arbitrary context on crons at the moment.
+For the purposes of rollout, we recommend this field is adopted by spans, metrics (DDM), and breadcrumbs first.
+There are no plans to adapt these conventions for crons/errors/transactions/replays, but we can consider it in the future.

 This does not replace tags, which should still be part of their respective signal payloads.
 The product can make decisions on how to promote different attributes to become tags.
 This happens with contexts and span data today.

 ## Attributes Schema

 Attribute keys should be unique and well-known, and should not be used for multiple purposes.
 In OpenTelemetry the attribute values cannot be dictionaries, only primitives and arrays of primitives.
-We will try to follow this convention as well, but we will allow dictionaries as attribute values for better backwards compatibility with existing Sentry fields.
+We will try to follow this convention as well, which represents a change in values for some of the usages of contexts we have today.

 ```ts
 export interface Attributes {